karyeet/Necesse-Server-Docker/README.md

 ## WARNING:
 ### Stopping the container without saving will result in data loss.
-The necesse server jar does not listen for SIGTERM and the autosave is not often enough.
+- The necesse server jar does not listen for SIGTERM

+Solutions:
+- The autosave is every 60 seconds (extracted from Server.jar), so wait 60 seconds.
+- Attach to the container and send "save".

-This is something I am looking into.
+I am looking for a way to send "save" and "exit" automatically.

 ## Saving
 The server will save to ./saves